wp-plugins/enhanced-bibliplug/trunk/readme.txt

 = Will my data be deleted during upgrade? =

-Deactivating or upgrade the plugin will not delete your bibligraphical data.
+Deactivating or upgrade the plugin will not delete your bibliographical data.

 == Screenshots ==